-Compassionate Care Leave: Has been increased to a 27 week leave period (previously 8 weeks).
+Compassionate Care Leave: Increased to a 27 week leave period (previously 8 weeks).

-The amendments also create the following new periods of unpaid job protected leave:
+The previous amendments also created the following periods of unpaid job protected leave:

 Child death leave: In the event of the death of a child (under the age of 19), parents are entitled to up to two years of job protected leave.